Tennessee scores twice late to stun Indiana 23-22 in Gator

 ODD CALLS

-Allen had a game-management issue that might have cost his team points.
+Allen had two game-management issues that might have cost his team points.

-The Hoosiers moved the ball to the 6-yard line in the waning seconds of the first half, but instead of calling timeout, Allen had Peyton Ramsey line up and spike the ball with 3 seconds remaining.
-They could have used their final timeout much earlier, taken a shot into the end zone and still had time for a field goal.
+The Hoosier moved the ball to the 6-yard line in the waning seconds of the first half, but instead of calling timeout, Allen had Peyton Ramsey line up and spike the ball with 3 seconds remaining.
+They could have used their final timeout much early, taken a shot into the end zone and still had time for a field goal.

+Allen also ran onto the field and called timeout just before the snap, negating a touchdown run.
+Fortunately for Allen, his team scored two plays later.

 KEY INJURIES